apple/swift-log/README.md

  - `alert`
  - `emergency`

-The log level of a given logger can be changed but the change will only affect the very logger you changed it on.
+The log level of a given logger can be changed but the change will only affect the very logger you changed it on, you could say the `Logger` is a _value type_ regarding the log level.

 ### Logging metadata